EberlyODL/phys010sjv11/force_as_a_change_of_momentum.md

 $ F\Delta t = \Delta p$

+This is the same as $F=ma$ but we will use the former more in this class.
 The SI unit for force is called the Newton (N).

 > Force like momentum has a sign.
 A force to left is negative and a force to the right is positive.